jforbes14/eechidna/README.md

 ## How to use

-In brief, the package consists of several datasets, include the 2011 Australian Census, the 2013 Australian Federal Election (House of Representatives), and shapefiles for all Australian electoral districts.
+In brief, the package consists of several datasets, including the 2011 Australian Census, the 2013 Australian Federal Election (House of Representatives), and shapefiles for all Australian electoral districts.

-Please have a look at our many vignettes to learn more about the structure of the data included with this package, and how to explore it.
+We have a few vignettes that show the structure of the data  included with this package, and demonstrate a few methods for exploring it.

 We also have a shiny app that can be run locally with `eechidna::launchApp()`